 We actively support the Government's Prevent Agenda to counter radicalism and extremism.

 Our Child Protection/ Safeguarding Lead is Mrs C Griffin (Head teacher).
-Our Deputy Lead is Mrs ML Hunt and Mrs Watson - who is also our online safety champion.
+Our Deputy Lead is Mrs Watson - who is also our online safety champion and Data Protection Officer.

 Sue McCluskey is governor with responsibility for child protection and safeguarding.